t-d-k/LibreCrypt/docs/technical_details__build_notes.md

 To build the DLLs used by DoxBox Explorer:

-1. Open "FreeOTFE4PDA.sln" using Visual C++
+1. Open "DoxBoxDLLs.sln" using Visual Studio
-1. Set the build configuration within Visual C++ to "Release" - "Win32"
+1. Set the build configuration within Visual Studio to "Release" - "Win32"
 1. Right-click on each project in turn, and select "Rebuild".
 Note: Don't bother building the "GUI" project; at present, this can only be built for the Windows Mobile platform.

 A copy of the binary which is built will be copied into the directory above your "src" directory.